-The mission of the Innovative Translational Research Shared Resource is to advance the translation of basic and clinical research into improved clinical therapies by facilitating clinical discoveries and managing laboratory and clinical data exchange between researchers.
+The mission of the Innovative Translational Research Shared Resource (ITR) is to advance the translation of basic and clinical research into improved patient therapies by facilitating laboratory discoveries and managing data exchange.

 An integral part of this process is the characterization of the features of each patient’s tumor.
 Vanderbilt-Ingram researchers have found that the greatest impact comes from discoveries made as a result of direct contact with patients and their particular form of the disease.
 By integrating laboratory studies in the ITR, and monitoring procedures with therapies in the clinic, clinicians are assisted in making the right choices for the most effective drugs to use for each particular patient.